CoralVentures/coral_flutter/docs/file_structure.md

 lib/
   pages/
     home/
-      widget_connectors/
+      widgets/
+        connector/
           counter_test.dart
           decrement_button.dart
           increment_button.dart
-      home_page.dart
+      page.dart
 ```

-As you can see, we have a directory for our widget connectors (`widget_connectors`).
-We could also have a directory for our dumb widgets (`widgets_dumb`), we just didn't have any in this example.
+As you can see, we have a directory for our widget connectors (`widgets/connector/`).
+We could also have a directory for our dumb widgets (`widgets/dumb/`), we just didn't have any in this example.

-We also have the `home_page.dart` where we define out page and scaffold widgets.
+We also have the `page.dart` where we define out page and scaffold widgets.

 _Note: in significantly large applications, we have also had a directory called `flows` where each flow has a `pages` directory underneath it._